 "...two wooden tablets, one on each doorpost...On the other were painted the phases of the moon and images of the seven planets, and lucky and unlucky days were marked with studs of different colours."

 A god was firmly attached to each planet by the 1st century BC, giving his or her name to a corresponding day.
 What we call Thursday became the day of the chief Roman god, Jove or Jupiter.
 His Latin name is retained for the week-day, as the Italian giovedi and French jeudi; in English, naming-rights are given to his Germanic counterpart, Thor.
-(The same planet had previously been assigned to Zeus, the head of the Greek pantheon, while the Babylonians had their main god Marduk rule over this star, that shines brightest in the dark of night.)
+(The same planet had previously been assigned to Zeus, the head of the Greek pantheon, while the Babylonians had their main god Marduk rule over this star, which shines brightest in the dark of night.)
 When the seven-day week became official in AD 321, the Emperor Constantine proclaimed that "all the judges, the city folk and the handicraftsmen shall cease work on the venerable day of the sun".
 Thus Sunday, the day of rest, commemorates Sol Invictus, Constantine's divinity of choice prior to his conversion to Christianity.

 The musical method could be used to generate the names of days, according to the 3rd century historian Dio Cassius.
 When tracing the diagram above, the musical notes selected by each point of the star occur at regular intervals.
 They are separated by leaps of fourths and fifths, both ascending and descending.
 As the chief divisions of the octave, the intervals generate all the notes within it; in this application, they also pick out a sequence of planets to align within the week.
 Such cycles of fourths and fifths had been used to tune lyres since Mesopotamian times, and the Greeks built a considerable body of music theory on them.
 Plato expressed his cosmic harmony in the same mathematical ratios, first dividing an octave into a fourth and a fifth.
 Their difference was defined as a single tone, used to subdivide the larger intervals, and so Plato arrived at five tones and two remainders (or semitones) per octave.
 His arithmetic reasoning justified a diatonic mode underpinning the fabric of the universe.
 Aristoxenus, a later theorist and less of a Pythagorean, simply agreed that "the diatonic is the first and oldest; this is the type that the human voice naturally finds".

 But cosmic music was fraught with dilemmas - if the lowest sound emerged from the slowest planet, did the moon or Saturn claim the privilege?
-Pundits invented scales, that either climbed in pitch away from the earth, or deepened as they fell away into the heavens.
+Pundits invented scales that either climbed in pitch away from the earth, or deepened as they fell away into the heavens.
 Either way, flaws emerged when applied to the cosmic week.
 As shown above, irregularities occurred in both ascending (red) and descending (blue) musical scales.
 In blue notes, an augmented fourth of B flat to E crops up, between Friday and Saturday, rather than the perfect fourth of B flat to E flat.
 Likewise, between Wednesday and Thursday in the red-note scale, a diminished fifth of B to F appears, rather than the perfect one that an F sharp would give.
 (These intervals, called tritones, divide the octave in half, a feat considered mathematically impure by the Greeks.
 Musicians of the Middle Ages called them 'the devil in music', due to their jarring sound.)

 In musical tuning, the cycle would normally be repeated a second time - a planetary fortnight, as it were - to touch on the remaining sharps and flats.
 In doing so, the twelve semitones of the modern scale are generated, ending back at the starting note.
 (Alexander Scriabin, the noted Russian composer, used the progression to create a colour-music code, early in the 20th century.
 Starting on F, the red note shown above at Thursday, he gave its key a deep red colour.
 In leaps of fifths, to C, G, D, A, E, and B, he distributed the colours of Newton's ROY G BIV - though the final violet coincided with an F#, and subsequent accidentals were non-spectral colours.)
 Even this double tuning cycle leaves a small musical imperfection; a cycle of twelve perfect fifths will overreach the equivalent seven octaves, by an amount called a Pythagorean comma.
 (Likewise, twelve fourths falls short of five octaves by the same amount.)
 The attempt to align these physical systems to a unifying mathematical ideal seems impossible: as with the cycles of the sun and the moon, we are obliged to accept irregularities in music.
 The seven-day week and the seven-note scale are human contrivances, whose uses are justified by convenience and tradition.
 They approximate a broader reality only by analogy, not by the dogmatic numerology that grew around them.
 Although ancient peoples were well aware of the limitations, the urge to expand systems of sevens proved irresistible.

 In Genesis, at the start of the Old Testament, God is described as creating the world in seven days.
 Philo Judaeus wrote a commentary "On Creation", at the start of the Christian era, listing over a hundred examples of sevenness.
-He included moon phases, heavenly bodies, and musical harmony, though stating "I doubt whether anyone could adequately celebrate the properties of the number seven, for they are beyond all words".
+He included moon phases, heavenly bodies, and musical harmony, though stating, "I doubt whether anyone could adequately celebrate the properties of the number seven, for they are beyond all words".
 The Gnostics did indeed try, singing hymns with lyrics composed solely of the seven Greek vowels - an early example of speaking in tongues.
 The imaginative prose in Revelations, that ends the New Testament, is also littered with sevens; its main protagonists are a lamb with seven horns and seven eyes, and a beast with seven heads.

 In the third century, St Hippolytus singled out Plato's harmonious universe for approval.
-He calculated distances to the planets according to musical ratios, and symbolized the melodiously-constituted world, as well as the days of creation, by a seven-stringed lyre.
+He calculated distances to the planets according to musical ratios, and symbolized the melodiously constituted world, as well as the days of creation, by a seven-stringed lyre.
 But Hippolytus cautioned against Pythagorean approaches to seven, "since almost every heresy (that has sprung up) through the arithmetical art has discovered measures of hebdomads".
 St Augustine further sanitized the classical inheritance for Christian use in the fourth century, addressing himself "to those who understood the number seven, which signifies the perfection of the universal Church".
 The Councils of Trent, held from 1545 to 1563, set the official number of Catholic sacraments as necessary steps for salvation at seven (as distinct from the two recommended by Luther and Calvin).
 And Christians have commonly held there are seven virtues as much as there are seven deadly sins, while superstition still views it as a lucky number.

 But the sanctified use of seven is not an exclusively Christian practice: the seven-branched menorah, the sacred candlestick of the Jews, commemorates the seven days in which God created the world; the proscribed pilgrimage routes of Hinduism include seven sacred rivers and seven holy cities; Muslims performing the hadj circle the Kaaba at Mecca seven times; and the ancient Persian mystery cult of Mithras - the most powerful rival to Christianity in 4th-century Rome, and whose god shared Christ's birthday - was entered into by seven stages of initiation.
 Hierarchies, progressions and groupings of seven have been common in secular society, too: both pages and squires in the 12th century were required to undertake seven year's training.
-Even the Australian Government has funded a seven step program as a quick-fix for long-term unemployment - seven easy steps of self-awareness 'awaken the giant within' to achieve 'job readiness' in a final breakthrough.
+Even the Australian Government has funded a seven-step program as a quick-fix for long-term unemployment - seven easy steps of self-awareness 'awaken the giant within' to achieve 'job readiness' in a final breakthrough.

 Many management courses, as well as the self-improvement programs and spiritual panaceas available from New Age bookshops, employ seven-step techniques.
 Other than their common numerology, most of them aim at a rearrangement of a person's interior architecture - of aspirations, emotions, psyche, and so on - into neat, hierarchical levels.
 One clear example of a seven-step code, currently used in Australia, is found in "Colour Therapy", by Julie Gunstone.
 Like De Clario, she saw significance in a parallel arrangement of ROY G BIV, the C scale and the chakras.
 But even though their two codes share the cornerstone of 'sevenness', commonality diminishes when details are compared.
 For example, De Clario located desire and emotion at the second chakra, aligned to orange, but Gunstone relegated passion and other basic emotions to red, at the base chakra.
 Moving up to the second chakra, she assigned wisdom, inspiration and insight to the colour orange.
 However, they agreed that yellow at the third chakra stood for intelligence and both saw green at the fourth, or heart chakra as representing balance (since it is central in each system).
 Logically enough, they agreed the throat was the seat of communication and that the brow accounted for second sight and clairvoyance (as held in folk tradition).
 Here other minor differences began; by omitting indigo, De Clario had to colour this sixth chakra violet, while Gunstone reserved that colour for the crown.